From Vocal Instructions to Household Tasks: The Inria TIAGo++ in the euROBIN Service Robots Coopetition: Modules and Components

 \subsection{Navigation}

-We relied on a basic navigation node that implements a ROS \texttt{MoveBaseAction} action to move the base at the desired offset w.r.t. a reference frame (e.g., AprilTag, tracked human, robot's base link) present in the \texttt{tf} tree.
-Together with simple, ad-hoc obstacle detection using the onboard LiDARs, and target searching procedures, this solution proved sufficient in the context of the \textit{coopetition} and eliminates the need to build a map of the environment.
-In future developments, it would be possible replace this simple solution with state-of-the-art navigation algorithms ~\cite{macenski2023survey} without the need of modifying the overall system architecture.
+We relied on a basic navigation node that implements a ROS \smalltt{MoveBaseAction} action to move the base at the desired offset w.r.t. a reference frame (e.g., AprilTag, tracked human) present in the \smalltt{tf} tree.
+Together with simple, ad-hoc obstacle detection using the onboard LiDARs and target searching procedures (the robot rotates in place until the desired AprilTag is detected), this solution proved sufficient in the context of the \textit{coopetition} and eliminates the need to build a map of the environment.
+In future developments, it would be possible to replace this simple solution with state-of-the-art navigation algorithms~\cite{macenski2023survey} without modifying the overall system architecture.